Pterophorus pentadactyla: Description

 The white plume moth is a distinctive insect with a wingspan of 26 to 34 mm.
 The adult is pure white, the wings being divided into five slender feather-like plumes, two forming part of the forewing and three part of the hind wing.
 The insect is nocturnal, emerging at dusk, and is on the wing during June and July.
 The larvae are green, with a yellow dorsal stripe and tufts of pale hairs.
+The plume moth has a very unique resting position, during the day it sits on plants while in a T shape.
+It achieves this look by holding its unique split wings close to its body at right angles then, tightly rolling them into narrow rod cylinders.

 Distribution and habitat

 This moth is found over much of Europe and the Middle East, as far east as Iran, also North Africa.
 In Britain, it is common in England and Wales but more local in southern Scotland and in the coastal parts of western, southern and eastern Ireland.
 It is typically found in rough grassland, on road verges and in gardens.
 The larva feeds on leaves and flowers of field bindweed, hedge bindweed and other members of the family Convolvulaceae.
 It hibernates, overwintering as a small larva.

+Recent sightings have been reported in The Democratic Republic of Congo which confirm that this moth is also present in Central Africa.